-- Take a behind-the-wheel driving test (if applicable).
-To take your driving test:
+- Take a behind-the-wheel drive test (if applicable).
+To take your drive test:

-- Schedule a driving test appointment (driving tests are not given without an appointment).
+- Schedule a drive test appointment (drive tests are not given without an appointment).
 You may also call 1-800-777-0133 during the regular business hours to make an appointment.

 - Provide proof of financial responsibility (auto insurance) that meets or exceeds California insurance requirements.